kukaiN/Sudoku_solver/README.md

 <a id = "depen"></a>

 ## Dependencies
-- Matplotlib
+- Matplotlib, visualize the unsolved and solved board states and allows them to be stored as .png
-- Numpy
+- Numpy, used together with matplotlib
-- itertools
+- itertools, easy way to make cartesian product

 ---
 <a id = "solver"></a>